Data Center Cooling

 Conclusion

 “Greening” the data center often starts with the cooling infrastructure.
 This page addresses the basics, hoping to facilitate deeper discussions on current vs. future cooling technologies.
 From chillers to CRACs to economizers, there is no shortage of vendors who, armed with case studies, tables, and whitepapers, are championing the efficiency of their products.
-Our goal is to help the data center professional wade through mountains of vendor data to find the most germane, economical, and efficient products for his application.
+Our goal is to help the data center professional wade through mountains of vendor data to find the most germane, economical, and efficient products for his application

 Cappuccio, D. (2008).
 Creating Energy-Efficient, Low-Cost, High Performance Data Centers.
 Gartner Data Center Conference, (p.
 4).
 Las Vegas.